-Both packages will also install init.d scripts for an automatic start-up of the services.
+Both RPM and Debian-based packages will install init.d scripts for an automatic start-up of the services.
 Use insserv xtreemfs-dir, insserv xtreemfs-mrc and insserv xtreemfs-osd, respectively, to automatically start the services during boot.

 3.1.3 Installing from Sources